kieranjessup/kieranjessup.github.io/src/content/blog/btlo-writeup-nonyx.md

 process.0x80ff88d8.0xc30000.dmp    process.0xff1ec978.0x33470000.dmp  process.0xff1ec978.0x71ee0000.ee0000.dmp process.0xff1ec978.0x793e0000.dmp
 ```

-As seen by the filename, the memory address from Question 1 is in the filename: process.0x80ff88d8.0xc30000.dmp
+Looking at each of the .dmps, the memory address from Question 1 is in the filename: process.0x80ff88d8.0xc30000.dmp